-This is an excellent and challenging climb with spectacular views, and is highly recommended for those living in or visiting the Santa Barbara Area.
-For those not shy about traveling to climb: the one-two punch of Gibraltar and Old San Marcos-Painted Cave Road-E. Camino Cielo is hard to beat.
+This is an excellent and challenging climb with spectacular views, and is highly recommended for those living in or visiting the Santa Barbara area.
+For those not shy about traveling to climb: the one-two punch of Gibraltar and Old San Marcos-Painted Cave Road-E Camino Cielo is hard to beat.
 East Camino Cielo is where both the Gibraltar and Painted Cave climbs finish, although there are 4.1 miles between the finish of each (488' of climbing and 835’ of descent from the Gibraltar to Painted Cave finishes).
 If your legs can bear it, the out-and-back is well worth the effort to climb these two spectacular and beautiful routes, each exceptional in its own way.

 The locals refer to this as the Alp d’ Huez of Santa Barbara, or just plain “Gib.”
-Beware that flies are a serious irritant towards the top in hot weather, and the descent is commonly quite cold as we drop down towards Santa Barbara.
+Beware that flies are a serious irritant towards the top in hot weather, and the descent is commonly quite cold as we drop down toward Santa Barbara.